nickytd/kubernetes-logging-helm/examples/README.md

 In addition the file path format of the container logs differs as well.
 Filebeat [kubernetes metadata](https://www.elastic.co/guide/en/beats/filebeat/current/add-kubernetes-metadata.html) processor distingueshed between ```container```and ```pod```resource types.

-For example in Ubuntu based nodes we can have filebeat configuration supporting kubernetes metadata:
+For example, in Ubuntu based nodes we can have filebeat configuration supporting kubernetes metadata:
 ```
    processors:
       - add_id: ~